History of Doorwerth

 Walking and artists

-The Oosterbeek school formed around this nature and interest to capture these views.
-This artistic movement only had a short period of bloom, but in the beginning of the 20th century, it was revived by the association “Pictura Veluvensis”.
+This art movement experienced only a brief period of prosperity.
+At the beginning of the 20th century, it was revived by the association “Pictura Veluvensis.”

 Access: Wolfheze station

-The children of the last lord of the castle of Doorwerth sold land to the Dutch Export Company of the Association for Land Colonization.
+The children of the last lord of Doorwerth Castle sold land to the Dutch Export Society of the Association for Land Colonization.
+They planned to prepare the land for simple villas.
+The plots were already being prepared, but a forest fire disrupted these plans, and the project was abandoned.

 The Second World War